NETWAYS/ElasticArmor/doc/01-About.md

 ## <a id="about-authentication"></a> Authentication

-By default ElasticArmor considers any request with basic authentication credentials as being authenticated.
-This allows another reverse proxy being placed in front of ElasticArmor that is performing the actual authentication.
-But it is also possible to have ElasticArmor performing the authentication by configuring one or more authentication mechanisms.
+While ElasticArmor can *run* without any configuration, it does not authenticate clients without further ado.
+If you have another reverse proxy placed in front of ElasticArmor that is performing the actual authentication, you need to define it as [trusted proxy](03-Configuration.md#configuration-proxy-trusted-proxies) in order to make ElasticArmor blindly trust a request's credentials.
+If you want ElasticArmor to perform the authentication, it is possible to configure one or more mechanisms to accomplish this.

 See [here](04-Authentication.md#authentication) for how to configure authentication.